ThorsenRune/LM-Android/README.md

 # LM_Android
-Android application for controlling LiberMano - a neuroprothesis fro restoring hand function
+Android application for controlling the LiberMano device

 Libermano is a system for restoring movements.
-(A further development of the MeCFES system https://mecfes.wikispaces.com/) The parts are
+(A branch of the MeCFES system https://mecfes.wikispaces.com/) The parts are
 Mechanical
 Electronics